- “Churches used to be open during the day, didn’t they…”

 So we’re quite busy, really… want to be involved?

 Morning and Evening Prayer.
 This is held at 9am and 5pm Monday to Wednesday and 5pm on Thursday.
 We use Common Worship Daily Prayer; there are readings and prayers and it lasts about 20 minutes.
-Teresa is always at these services, unless she is away, when it is taken by someone else, as we think it is important that the church is a place of regular prayer.
+Fr David is always at these services, unless he is away, when it is taken by someone else, as we think it is important that the church is a place of regular prayer.

-Teresa is rarely on her own – and you would be very welcome to join us.
+Fr David is rarely on his own – and you would be very welcome to join us.
 Evening prayer particularly is a good way to reflect on the day and offer everything that has happened to God, the bad as well as the good.

 Wednesday Eucharist.
 This is at 10am and lasts for about 30 minutes.
 It is a well-attended, said service using Common Worship (the same words as Sundays at 9.45 but slightly simplified and usually with one hymn).
 Afterwards there is the opportunity to receive prayer ministry in the Lady Chapel and refreshments are provided in the Nicholls Room.